KQM-git/TCL/docs/evidence/equipment/weapons.md

 Klee can get 2 stacks of Kagura's Verity from only 1 cast of her Jumpy Dumpty by inputting the Skill twice or more before it goes on cooldown \(aka "double tap"\), however with several caveats.

 * The first stack is gained approx. 34 frames into the cast, and the second stack is gained approx. 81 frames into the cast.
 * Klee cannot perform any other actions between these frames or the additional stack will not be granted.
-This includes dashing, jumping, using Burst, Normal Attacks, Charged Attacks, and using her Skill again \- all of which she can do before ~81 frames have passed from the first skill.
+This includes dashing, jumping, using Burst, Normal Attacks, Charged Attacks, and using her Skill again \- all of which she can do before ~81 frames have passed from the first Skill.
 If Klee uses both charges of Jumpy Dumpty and she allows ~81 frames to pass for at least one of them, she will end up with 3 stacks of the weapon.

 **Evidence:**